SAS (software): Comparison to other products

-In a 2005 article for the Journal of Marriage and Family comparing statistical packages from SAS and its competitors Stata and SPSS, Alan C. Acock wrote that SAS programs provide "extraordinary range of data analysis and data management tasks," but were difficult to use and learn.
-SPSS and Stata, meanwhile, were both easier to learn (with better documentation) but had less capable analytic abilities, though these could be expanded with paid (in SPSS) or free (in Stata) add-ons.
+In a 2005 article for the Journal of Marriage and Family comparing statistical packages from SAS and its competitors Stata and SPSS, Alan C. Acock wrote that SAS programs provide "extraordinary range of data analysis and data management tasks," but were difficult to learn and use.
+SPSS and Stata, meanwhile, were both easier to learn but had less capable analytic abilities, though these could be expanded with paid (in SPSS) or free (in Stata) add-ons.
 Acock concluded that SAS was best for power users, while occasional users would benefit most from SPSS and Stata.
 A 2014 comparison by the University of California, Los Angeles, gave similar results.

-Competitors such as Revolution Analytics and Alpine Data Labs advertise their products as considerably cheaper than SAS'.
+Competitors such as Revolution Analytics and Alpine Data Labs advertise their products as considerably cheaper than SAS's.
 In a 2011 comparison, Doug Henschen of InformationWeek found that start-up fees for the three are similar, though he admitted that the starting fees were not necessarily the best basis for comparison.
-SAS' business model is not weighted as heavily on initial fees for its programs, instead focusing on revenue from annual subscription fees.
+SAS's business model is not weighted as heavily on initial fees for its programs, instead focusing on revenue from annual subscription fees.

+SAS Viya

+In 2016, SAS Viya, an artificial intelligence, machine learning, analytics and data management platform, was introduced with a new architecture optimized for running SAS software in public clouds.
+Viya also increased interoperability with open source software, allowing models to be built in tools such as R, Python and Jupyter, and then executed on SAS's Cloud Analytics Services (CAS) engine.
+In 2020, a further architectural revamp in Viya 4 containerized the software.
+SAS sells Viya alongside SAS 9.4, and has not positioned it as a replacement for SAS 9.4.

+In 2023, two new software as a service (SaaS) modules for SAS Viya were released as a private preview: Workbench, for use in creating AI models, and App Factory, for use in creating AI applications.
+Both modules support multiple programming languages and are expected to become generally available in 2024.
+SAS Viya also became available on Microsoft Azure Marketplace under a pay-as-you-use model in 2023.

+In 2023, the company introduced SAS Health, a common health data model built on the SAS Viya platform.

 Adoption

 According to IDC, SAS is the largest market-share holder in "advanced analytics" with 35.4 percent of the market as of 2013.
 It is the fifth largest market-share holder for business intelligence (BI) software with a 6.9% share and the largest independent vendor.
-It competes in the BI market against conglomerates, such as SAP BusinessObjects, IBM Cognos, SPSS Modeler, Oracle Hyperion, and Microsoft Power BI.
-SAS has been named in the Gartner Leader's Quadrant for Data Integration Tool and for Business Intelligence and Analytical Platforms.
+It competes in the BI market against SAP BusinessObjects, IBM Cognos, SPSS Modeler, Oracle Hyperion, and Microsoft Power BI.
+SAS has been named in the Gartner Leader's Quadrant for Data Integration Tools and for Business Intelligence and Analytical Platforms.

 A study published in 2011 in BMC Health Services Research found that SAS was used in 42.6 percent of data analyses in health service research, based on a sample of 1,139 articles drawn from three journals.